Trust – In the absence of this key customer experience factor, brands lack a solid foundation for a consumer base that grows progressively.

 - Networking for Customer Service:

-Customer service in the trust era is no longer restricted to a call centre.
+Customer service in the trust era is no longer restricted to a call center.
 In fact, there are three very specific elements which can be connected by customer support technology to create a network for service:

 - Customer/User Interface